-The Metropolitan Area Planning (MAP) Forum announces its 2017 Spring Meeting on May 10, 2017 at 10:30 am in Stamford, Connecticut.
-Continue reading MAP Forum in Stamford 2017
+The Metropolitan Area Planning (MAP) Forum announces its 2017 Annual Meeting on December 7, 2017 at 1:30 pm in Lower Manhattan.
+Continue reading MAP Forum Annual Meeting 2017

 Local Transportation Capital Improvement Program (LOTCIP)

 LOTCIP provides state funding for a variety of municipal transportation capital improvements, including: bridge rehabilitation and replacement; road reconstruction; intersection improvements; traffic signals; streetscapes; sidewalks; multi-use trails; and pedestrian bridges.
 Projects must be located on roads classified as collector or arterial, however bridge projects with spans over 20 feet and transportation alternatives projects (typically bicycle and pedestrian improvements, such as multi-use trails) are exceptions.